parisar/Biomedical-Data-Science---2018/README.md

 Coreq: - N/A

 Course Objectives
-•	Understand data science techniques in the biomedical domain,
+-Understand data science techniques in the biomedical domain,
-•	Understand the limitations of each technique with respect to biomedical data,
+- Understand the limitations of each technique with respect to biomedical data,
-•	Learn to use biomedical data science programming libraries.
+- Learn to use biomedical data science programming libraries.